bernardobridge/installer-aws-cdk/README.md

 #### VPC

-By default, the deplayment will be created in the default VPC.
+By default, the deployment will be created in the default VPC.
 If the default VPC does not exist, or if you want to designate a specific VPC, set the following environment variable:

 - `VPC_ID=<id of a VPC>`, e.g. `VPC_ID=vpc-id-12345`